dOrgTech/DAO-Drops/README.md

 In the client terminal run yarn start

+### The following commands for seeding the database are to be run inside the server folder

-to import a score sheet put the ScoreSheet.json into the scoreData folder inside server then
+To import a score sheet put the ScoreSheet.json into the scoreData folder inside server then run

-run `node scoreSeeder -i`
+`node scoreSeeder -i`

-to delete the current score sheet stored in mongoDB run
+To delete the current score sheet stored in mongoDB run

 `node scoreSeeder -d`

-to import a curated list of project picks put the Picks.json into the pickData folder inside server then
+To import a curated list of project picks put the Picks.json into the pickData folder inside server then run

-run `node scoreSeeder -i`
+`node scoreSeeder -i`

-to delete the current curated list of project picks stored in mongoDB run
+To delete the current curated list of project picks stored in mongoDB run

 `node scoreSeeder -d`